mt-support/tribe-ext-maps-openstreetmap/README.md

 This extension requires the [Leaflet Map](https://wordpress.org/plugins/leaflet-map/) plugin by [bozdoz](https://profiles.wordpress.org/bozdoz/).
 Special thanks to Gerd Weyhing for the [inspiration](https://woyng.com/the-events-calendar-mit-openstreetmaps-statt-google-maps/).

-**Note: This extension doesn't yet support venue geocoding.** You can still use a Google Maps API key for that, which you have to enter at `Events > Settings > APIs`.
+**Note 1: This extension doesn't yet support venue geocoding.** You can still use a Google Maps API key for that, which you have to enter at `Events > Settings > APIs`.

+**Note 2: This extension works only with the 'classic' views.** As you might have heard we are redesigning the calendar views.
+This extension does not yet support the new views, which are in beta phase at the time of publishing.

 ## Installation